 This architecture and interior design extended degree begins with a foundation year, which introduces the skills and techniques you need for undergraduate study.

 Interior Architecture and Design - BA (Hons)

-Interior architecture is a distinct, rigorous practice that requires a specialist way of thinking about how we occupy complex spaces and how the elements of space are brought together at a human scale both to accommodate and to delight.
+Interior architecture and design is a distinct, rigorous practice that requires a specialist way of thinking about how we occupy complex interior spaces.
+As a practice, it applies to buildings and urban communities and involves thinking about how interior elements and the materiality of spaces are brought together at a human scale to accommodate and delight.

 Interior Design - BA (Hons)

 You'll work with major design practices and clients on live projects and study all aspects of interior design - from traditional drawing methods to state-of the-art graphics packages and emerging concepts.

 The Cass Interiors area is dedicated to making space and environments both significant and meaningful.
 It explores new territories, determining new practice, working with and augmenting leading research.
 It challenges convention, investigating our society through its cities, high streets and communities.

 The courses set an active agenda, creating collaborations between associations, businesses, enterprise and research bodies, to bring about the latest interior thinking.
 It asks you to observe, record and develop ideas that transform space, position theory and articulate new approaches.